GiacomoBotti/classical_combination_frequencies/README.md

 $$E(n) = \omega \left( n +\frac{1}{2} \right) - \frac{\left[ \omega (n + \frac{1}{2} )\right]^{2}}{4D_{e}}$$

-See the paper for further informations.
+**See the paper for further informations**.
 Adding quanta of excitation has no real impact on the classical spectra, but it's a good way to gauge the initial energy.

 The potential parameters are hard-coded into the `potential` and `gradient` subroutines.